 Help for Allergies

-- Sneezing—This is one of your immune system’s first responders when it comes to evicting invaders from your mucus membranes.
+- Sneezing—This is one of your immune system’s first responses when it comes to evicting invaders from your mucus membranes.
 You may think that your nose is the only thing involved in a sneeze, but actually, your entire upper respiratory system is activated.
-Nerves in your nose sense the foreigner and your brain triggers rapid signals that instantly shut your eyes, throat and mouth while contracting your chest muscles.
-Then suddenly, everything lets go in a burst of air, mucus and saliva (expelling the offending germs and allergens) that comes flying out of your nose and mouth at about 100 mph.
+Nerves in your nose sense the foreigner and your brain triggers rapid signals that instantly shut your eyes, throat, and mouth while contracting your chest muscles.
+Then suddenly, everything lets go in a burst of air, mucus, and saliva (expelling the offending germs and allergens) that comes flying out of your nose and mouth at about 100 mph.
 Gesundheit!

 Taken together, this collection of symptoms is technically called “allergic rhinitis.”